 Average temperature in summer: 20°C

 Long sunlit days drench Norway's summer scenery with warmth and light, making it a special season to travel.
-The fjords lure you to soak up their beauty with fishing, kayaking and serene train journeys along their shores.
-A summer holiday to the Arctic Circle means you'll explore and enjoys Norway's beauty under the midnight sun, a natural phenomenon where for several weeks during the summer, the sun never sets.
+The fjords lure you to soak up their beauty with fishing, kayaking and serene train journeys along their shores, while a journey aboard the Flåm Railway - widely regarded as one of the world's most beautiful train journeys - reveals soaring mountains, tumbling waterfalls and breathtaking valley views.
+A summer holiday to the Arctic Circle means you'll explore and enjoy Norway's beauty under the midnight sun, a natural phenomenon where, for several weeks during the summer, the sun never sets.

 With Havila Voyages, you can enjoy an eco-friendly journey aboard ships powered by cutting-edge battery technology, allowing for silent, emission-free cruising.
 The endless days provide ample opportunity to admire cascading waterfalls, charming fishing villages, and bustling coastal cities, all bathed in the golden glow of the midnight sun.